lukas-messmer/guide-to-documentations/chapters/02_getting_started.typ

 #documentation_overview()

-Note that not all software attracts the same kind of readers.
+It is important to note that not all software attracts the same kind of readers.
 An open-source library that solves a specific problem has a different target audience for its documentation than an internal application for managing customers.
 The software you want to document determines the documentation types you should use, and it's rarely necessary to use all available types.
-After all, you wouldn't use everything in your refrigerator to bake a cake.
+After all, you wouldn't use every ingredient in your refrigerator to bake a cake.

 #fallacy[
     Don't try to use all documentation types available.
 Different software solutions attract different kinds of documentation readers.
 Only document what these readers actually want to know.